Sowndarya9920/UserManagementSystem/README.md

 ## Repository :

-- It consists of UserDao which is used to manage or datas.
+- It consists of UserDao which is used to manage the datas.
 - @Repository annotation is used to make the class repository layer.

 ![image](https://user-images.githubusercontent.com/112794922/233674582-6cc54712-7c75-4b3e-a218-616fbb1f6b53.png)